sidkshatriya/rd/README.md

 ## Contributions

-Contributions to the Record and Debug Tool (`rd`) are welcome and encouraged.
-Please help make `rd` a flourishing open source project!
+Contributions to the Record and Debug Tool (`rd`) are welcome and encouraged!

 By contributing to `rd` you agree to license your contributions under the MIT license without any further terms and conditions.